-Description Enter a name for the Mirror break-off snapshot.
+Field Description Snapshot volume name Enter a name for the Mirror break-off snapshot.
 The name can contain alphanumeric characters up to 32 numbers.
 This field is optional.
-Select this option to specify the number of mirrors to break off from the volume.
+Triis ficia is optional.
+Selection options Specify number of mirrors to break off Select this option to specify the number of mirrors to break off from the volume.
 If you select this option, Storage Foundation chooses the mirrors to break off.
-Select the number of mirrors from the drop-down list.
-Select this option to choose the mirrors to break off.
+Mirrors Select the number of mirrors from the drop-down list.
+Select mirror object to break-off Select this option to choose the mirrors to break off.
 Choose the plexes from the list.

-Table 12-15 Create snapshot - break-off snapshot panel options (continued)
+Table 11-15 Create snapshot - break-off snapshot panel options (continued)